[Skip to Content]

 36. Podcast

 Submit ONE podcast (audio or video).
 This regularly updated channel can be a podcast, a video channel or similar platform.
 Submit URL to site of specific podcast to be judged.
-If the entry is behind a pay wall or is no longer online, upload PDF or scan of printout from electronic site with the URL printed and circled on the page.
-Note: Entries must be original content and not repurposed.
-If the material was on the air prior to being used in the podcast, it should be entered in a Radio/Television category.
+If the entry is behind a pay wall or is no longer online, upload PDF or scan of printout from electronic site with the URL printed and circled on the page and include an audio or video file of the podcast.
+Entrant should be the podcast creater, host or primary focus on the podcast.

 One-page statement required: Describe role of entrant, purpose of podcast, target audience, goal of item submitted, evaluation criteria and assessment of effectiveness in terms of those criteria.